John-Muriu/Geo-Seach/README.md

 # Geo-Seach
-this is my geo seach tool
+This is my Geo Search tool